 I'm Tim Trott, "the Drone Professor".

-I was granted one of the first 400 Section 333 exemptions by the FAA, and I am an active member of the Flight School Association of North America, the Academy of Model Aeronautics, the Association for Unmanned Vehicle Systems International and the Aircraft Owners and Pilots Association.
+I was granted one of the first 400 Section 333 exemptions by the FAA, and I am an active member of the Association for Unmanned Vehicle Systems International (AUVSI), the Aircraft Owners and Pilots Association (AOPA), the Flight School Association of North America (FSANA), the Experimental Aircraft Association (EAA), and the Academy of Model Aeronautics (AMA).
+I have joined the FAA Safety Team for the Birmingham FSDO to assist with sUAS education.

-I hold an instructor certification from the Florida Department of Law Enforcement and I have passed the FAA for Fundamentals of Instruction exam..
+I hold an instructor certification from the Florida Department of Law Enforcement to instruct law enforcement and public safety personnel, and I passed the FAA Fundamentals of Instruction exam.

 I am the author of two eBooks, UAS Operations, which is the basis for this course, and The Droner’s Guide, from beginner to professional.
 Both are available at Amazon.